Rev. Nadia Bolz-Weber to Speak at 2014 Spring Conference

 CTS is proud to announce Rev. Nadia Bolz-Weber as the featured speaker at our 2014 Spring Conference.
-Rev. Bolz-Weber will speak on the theme, "You are Welcome; Now What?"
+Rev. Bolz-Weber spoke on the theme, "You are Welcome; Now What?"

 Rev. Nadia Bolz-Weber is the founding pastor of House for All Sinners and Saints in Denver, Colorado.
 She is the author of the NYTimes bestseller, Pastrix: The Cranky, Beautiful Faith of a Sinner & Saint (Jerico Books, 2013) and blogs at www.sarcasticlutheran.com and Jim Wallis' www.Godspolitics.com.
 Her writings can be found in the Christian Century, The Lutheran Magazine and Patheos.com.
 She may be a leading voice in the Emerging Church but nobody really believes she’s an ordained pastor in the ELCA.
 Maybe it’s the sleeve tattoos or the fact that she swears like a truck driver.
 Either way…she’s fine with it.
 Nadia lives in Denver with her family of 4 where she can be found writing bios in the third person and chasing chickens around the back yard with her kids.

 What people are saying about the Rev. Nadia Bolz-Weber…

 "Nadia Bolz-Weber has probably done more than any other pastor in recent times to poke therapeutic fun at the misdemeanors and flaws of overly-churched Christianity and Christians.
 The passion behind her words, however, is as deeply pastoral as it is God-drenched and liberating.... thus the affection as well as the respect that attend her and her work wherever she goes."